ayya-keshet/Causal-Survival-Analysis/README.md

-## Python code for Survival Analysis
+## Python code for Causal Survival Analysis

 This repository contains a python class _Survival_Analysis_, which allows estimation of survival following the frameworks described in the book _Causal Inference: What If_, by Miguel Hernán and James Robins ([book site](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)).